MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Prioritize the use Azure CNI for AKS network integration, since it [supports a richer feature set](/azure/aks/concepts-network#compare-network-models).
   - Consider Kubenet for scenarios with a limited rage available IP addresses to fit the application within a constrained address space.

+  - Prioritize the use of the Azure CNI network plugin for AKS network integration and consider Kubenet for scenarios with a limited range of available IP addresses.
+See [Micro-segmentation and kubernetes network policies](#micro-segmentation-and-kubernetes-network-policies) for more details.

 - For scenarios requiring on-premises network integration, prioritize the use Express Route to ensure secure and scalable connectivity.
   - Ensure the reliability level applied to the Express Route or VPN fully satisfies application requirements.
   - Multiple network paths should be considered to provide additional redundancy when required, such as cross connected ExpressRoute circuits or the use of VPN as a failover connectivity mechanism.